 2. NFTs can be volatile

 Like any investment, there’s always a risk that the value of your NFT can go down.
-However, we feel this is something you’ll need to weigh against its potential to go up in value.
+However, I feel this is something you’ll need to weigh against its potential to go up in value.

 Where to Sell Your NFT from a Woodworking Project